 Phase Detection vs Contrast Auto Focus

 Phase Detection is very fast, I guess faster than the competition but it’s really hard to feel the difference when you’re dealing with milliseconds of improvements.
-They also have an insain amount of phase detection focus point at 425.
-This is probably why the continuos auto focus is so good because it can use multiple points to literally 3d track almost any part of the frame.
+They also have an insane amount of phase detection focus point at 425.
+This is probably why the continuos autofocus is so good because it can use multiple points to literally 3d track almost any part of the frame.

-Contract Detect autofocus is used in high frequency situations (think blown out white snowy landscape) or in low light.
-Typically this isn’t used much by the camera unless you turn off the autofocus illuminator or focusing outside the range of the autofocus illuminator.
+Contract Detect autofocus is used in high-frequency situations (think blown-out white snowy landscape) or in low light.
+Typically this isn’t used much by the camera unless you turn off the autofocus illuminator or focus outside the range of the autofocus illuminator.

 Personally, I find the autofocus illuminator to be so bright that it’s completely unusable.
 It really bothers people you’re shooting and especially bothers my eight-month-old baby girl and I’m forced to turn it off.

 This means that in low light situations without the Autofocus Illuminator, the camera will mostly be using the Contrast Detect autofocus.